-Public Works and Government Services Canada centrally administers the payments of salaries and the procurement of goods and services in accordance with the Department’s delegation of authority, and provides accommodation services.
+- Public Works and Government Services Canada centrally administers the payments of salaries and the procurement of goods and services in accordance with the Department of Justice’s delegation of authority, and provides accommodation services.

-- Treasury Board of Canada Secretariat provides the Department with information used to calculate various accruals and allowances, such as the accrued severance liability.
+- Treasury Board of Canada Secretariat provides the Department of Justice with information used to calculate various accruals and allowances, such as the accrued severance liability.

-- Shared Services Canada provides information technology (IT) infrastructure services to the Department in the areas of data centre and network services.
-The scope and responsibilities are addressed in the interdepartmental arrangement between Shared Services Canada and the Department.
+- Shared Services Canada provides information technology (IT) infrastructure services to the Department of Justice in the areas of data centre and network services.

 Specific Arrangement for the Department of Justice

-- The Department is the common service provider of legal services to federal departments and agencies, and as such, the Department charges these organizations with the cost of providing legal services pursuant to legal services agreements, and provides an annual dollar figure for those legal services it provides without charge.
+- The Department of Justice is the common service provider of legal services to federal departments and agencies, and as such, the Department charges these organizations with the cost of providing legal services pursuant to legal services agreements, and p rovides an annual dollar figure for those legal services it provides without charge.

-- The Department provides information on pending litigation cases in order to assist federal departments and agencies in the reporting of contingencies.
+- The Department of Justice provides information on pending litigation cases in order to assist federal departments and agencies in the reporting of contingencies.

-- The Department provides certain corporate (internal) services to the Public Prosecution Service of Canada.
+- The Department of Justice provides certain corporate (internal) services to the Public Prosecution Service of Canada.